reactjs/react.dev/content/blog/2017-12-15-improving-the-repository-infrastructure.md

 }
 ```

-However, if the bundler is miconfigured, you can accidentally ship development code into production.
+However, if the bundler is misconfigured, you can accidentally ship development code into production.
 We can't completely prevent this, but we took a few steps to mitigate the common cases when it happens.

 #### Protecting Against Late Envification